az-digitalag/state_organic_ag/README.md

 ### Derived Data

 #### Transformations and Removal

+Raw data were changed in the following ways:

+For practices and challenges, census years were converted to survey years following the table of sources above.
+(2007 census –&gt; 2008 survey; 2012–&gt; 2014; 2017–&gt; 2019).
+This accounts for the fact that the Organic survey was done after but still within the scope of, a particular census.

 Area units were converted from acres to hectares using a conversion factor of 2.47 ha/a.